-Setting up the New Option Block with an Advanced IVR
+Setting up a Keypad Option with an Advanced IVR

-For clients who want to provide their callers with subsequent options after the initial IVR greeting, a New Option block can be added within an advanced IVR.
-For example, if you want callers to press 1 for English and 2 for Spanish, and then provide them with additional options afterwards based on the number they pressed, the New Option block can be used.
-Additionally, New Option blocks can also be used if the initial IVR prompt has more than 9 options.
+For clients who want to provide their callers with subsequent options after the initial IVR greeting, a Keypad Option can be added within an advanced IVR.
+For example, if you want callers to press 1 for English and 2 for Spanish, and then provide them with additional options afterwards based on the number they pressed, the Keypad Option block can be used.
+Additionally, Keypad Option blocks can also be used if the initial IVR prompt has more than 9 options.

 In this article we'll discuss: